kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 ![Sample image of the topo map](./sample_topo.jpg)

 A `gdal_translate` command can be used to convert the RGB bands of the PNG image into an optimized (compressed, tiled, etc) GeoTIFF file.
-The following command was used to create the final output map `kungsleden-topo.tif`, about 23Mb in size:
+The following command was used to create the final output map `kungsleden_topo.tif`, about 23Mb in size:

     :::console
     gdal_translate \